 A motor driver, sometimes called an H bridge, is an electronic circuit that enables a voltage to be applied across a load in either direction.
 They are often used to control the direction of DC motors.
-The motor driver in Figure 24 is a Toshiba model TB6612FNG.
+The motor driver in Figure 27 is a Toshiba model TB6612FNG.
 It is a good option for both 5V (from an Arduino Uno) and 3.3V (from a Nano 33 IoT) control of DC motors and stepper motors.

 Like transistors, relays are electronic switches.
 Electromechanical relays contain a small coil that, when energized, creates a magnetic field that moves a small metal armature to open or close an electrical contact.
 Relays can handle higher current than transistors and can be used for AC or DC loads.
 However, because they rely on a physical mechanism, they are slower and more prone to wearing out.
 If you want to control a relay with the Arduino, you will need to use a transistor as an intermediary because most relays draw more current than the Arduino’s output pins can supply.

-Accelerometers are sensors which measure a changing acceleration (Figure 27).
+Accelerometers are sensors which measure a changing acceleration (Figure 31).
 They are typically part of sensors called Inertial Measurement Units, or IMUs.
 They are useful for measuring the tilt of a body, or for measuring the force of an impact.
 They come in both digital and analog forms.
 A typical accelerometer measures acceleration along three axes, all perpendicular to each other.
 Accelerometers are increasingly built into microcontroller modules and other electronic devices.
 There is accelerometer and a gyrometer built into the Nano 33 IoT.